 - Less code to transfer, migrate and upload workloads

-To start your Docker journey, check out Cloud Academy’s Docker in Depth Learning Path.
+To start your Docker journey, contact us to learn more about Cloud Academy’s in depth Docker Learning Path.

 A Virtual Machine (VM), on the other hand, is created to perform tasks that if otherwise performed directly on the host environment, may prove to be risky.
 VMs are isolated from the rest of the system; the software inside the virtual machine cannot tamper with the host computer.
 Therefore, implementing tasks such as accessing virus-infected data and testing of operating systems are done using virtual machines.
 We can define a virtual machine as:

 A virtual machine is a computer file or software usually termed as a guest, or an image that is created within a computing environment called the host.

 A virtual machine is capable of performing tasks such as running applications and programs like a separate computer making them ideal for testing other operating systems like beta releases, creating operating system backups, and running software and applications.
 A host can have several virtual machines running at a specific time.
 Logfile, NVRAM setting file, virtual disk file, and configuration file are some of the key files that make up a virtual machine.
 Another sector where VMs are of great use is server virtualization.
 In server virtualization, a physical server is divided into multiple isolated and unique servers, thereby allowing each server to run its operating system independently.
 Each virtual machine provides its virtual hardware, such as CPUs, memory, network interfaces, hard drives, and other devices.

 VMs are broadly divided into two categories depending upon their use: